matthewfinn/silver-barnacle/interviews/questions.md

 </body>
 </html>

-## Reasons for Leaving last role
-I left my last role in 2024.
-I realised that the people management aspects of the role weren’t the best fit for me, and I wasn’t enjoying that part of the job.
-After spending so many years in that company, it felt like a good time for a change.
-I took some time to work on my family business, where I managed email and website administration tasks and also contributed to construction-related work.
-This experience gave me the opportunity to reflect on my career direction.
-I realised I wanted to return to a role with a stronger focus on QA, an area I’m eager to learn more about and grow in.
-Additionally, the culture in my previous role involved a lot of out-of-hours and unpaid overtime, which affected my work-life balance.
-I’m now seeking a role that offers both a better work-life balance and the opportunity to grow within QA.

 ## Salary
-Since I’m transitioning from a senior engineering role, I understand QA has its own salary expectations, and I’m not looking to match my previous pay.
+I understand QA has its own salary expectations, and I’m not looking to match my previous pay.
 For a mid-level QA role in Ireland, I think something around €45,000 to €65,000 makes sense, depending on the scope.
 I also bring some added value from my dev background, especially with test automation and understanding how things are built.
 At this stage, I’m also looking for a role that offers a good balance — something rewarding but sustainable long-term with scope for progression.

 ## Questions for Potential Employer
 * Onboarding Structure